Properties of fluids, Factors affecting density and pressure

-Matter can be found in nature in one of three states which are solid , liquid , gas , Solid materials ( like wood and glass ) have a definite shape and volume , while liquids and gases ( like water and air ) have no definite shape but they take the shape of their container , so , they are called fluids .
+Matter can be found in nature in one of three states which are solid, liquid, and gas, Solid materials (like wood and glass) have a definite shape and volume, while liquids and gases (like water and air) have no definite shape but they take the shape of their container, so, they are called fluids.

 Fluids

-Fluids are the materials which can flow and have indefinite shape , There are two types of fluids :
+Fluids are materials that can flow and have indefinite shapes, There are two types of fluids:

-1. Liquids which are characterized by : definite volume , smooth flow and being incompressible .
+- Liquids are characterized by: definite volume, smooth flow, and being incompressible.

-2. Gases which are characterized by : occupying any space , take the volume of its container and can be easily compressed .
+- Gases are characterized by: occupying any space, taking the volume of their container, and can be easily compressed.

 Properties of fluids